 Annie Hodgins, Project Manager

 Annie manages CERA’s Housing Access, Stabilization and Eviction Prevention program funded by the City of Toronto.
 In this role, Annie has effectively overseen the delivery of direct services to thousands of marginalized tenants in Toronto, and facilitated hundreds of workshops across Ontario for diverse populations.
-She is a Ryerson University Field Instructor, sits on the Toronto Rent Bank Steering Committee, and is a Community Co-Chair for the City of Toronto’s Housing Help Services Network.
+She is a Ryerson and University of Toronto field instructor, Community Co-Chair for the City of Toronto’s Housing Help Services Network and sits on the Rent Bank Steering Committee and the Board of Directors of All Saints Church and Community Centre.
 Annie has a background in non-profit administration and grant development, holds a Master of Arts degree from York University, and is currently pursuing a certificate in Non-Profit Leadership at the University of Toronto.
 Annie is passionate about ensuring that legislation, policy, and services are responsive to the needs of vulnerable populations.

 Louis Oghenekevwe Oroguncha, Office and Programs Assistant